What is a junior Isa?

 If you want to find a tax-free way to build a nest egg for your children, a junior Isa is the account for you.

 Junior Isas are tax-free savings accounts for under 18s.
-Anyone can pay into a Junior Isa, up to a maximum of £4,368 in the 2019-20 tax year, up from £4,260 in 2018-19.
+Anyone can pay into a junior Isa, up to a maximum of £9,000 in the 2020-21 tax year, up from £4,368 in the 2019-20 tax year.
 There's no personal income or capital gains tax to pay on any growth.

 Our short video explains how junior Isas work.